bet4a/d3wiki/Chord-Layout.md

 These objects, in turn, describe the underlying entity:

-* index - the row index, *i*
+* index - the row index, *i*.
-* subindex - the column index, *j*
+* subindex - the column index, *j*.
-* startAngle - the start angle of the arc, in radians
+* startAngle - the start angle of the arc, in radians.
-* endAngle - the end angle of the arc, in radians
+* endAngle - the end angle of the arc, in radians.
-* value - the value of the associated cell *ij*, a number
+* value - the value of the associated cell *ij*, a number.

 Note that these objects conveniently match the default accessors for the [chord](SVG-Shapes#chord) generator; however, you can still override the accessors to tweak the layout, or simply manipulate the returned objects.